MohammedJeelani/fetch_api_react/README.md

 # Deployment

-+ The Project is deployed in GitHub.
++ The Project is pushed in GitHub repository.